Courthouse steps with scales of justice

 Where do I file for divorce if I live in Victorville?

-Victorville residents file for divorce at the San Bernardino County Superior Court, High Desert District, located at 14455 Civic Dr, Victorville, CA 92392.
-This is the courthouse that handles family law matters for all High Desert communities including Victorville, Hesperia, Apple Valley, and Adelanto.
+Victorville and High Desert residents file for divorce at the San Bernardino County Superior Court, Barstow Family Court, located at 235 East Mountain View Street, Barstow, CA 92311.
+Since July 2021, this courthouse handles all family law matters for High Desert communities including Victorville, Hesperia, Apple Valley, and Adelanto.

 What forms do I need to file for divorce in Victorville?